diku-dk/futhark/docs/error-index.rst

 The simplest solution is to remove the consumption by doing a ``copy``.

-The reason for this restriction is rooted efficiency concerns.
+The reason for this restriction is rooted in efficiency concerns.
 Defunctionalisation causes the two applications of ``f`` to both consume ``xs``, which is a violation of uniqueness properties.